Odia language: Foreign countries

 The Odia diaspora is sizeable in several countries around the world, bringing the number of Odia speakers worldwide to 50 million.
-It has a significant presence in eastern countries such as Thailand and Indonesia, mainly brought by the sadhaba, ancient traders from Odisha who carried the language along with the culture during the old-day trading, and in western countries such as the United States, Canada, Australia and England.
-The language has also spread to Burma, Malaysia, Fiji, Mauritius, Sri Lanka and Middle East countries.
-It is spoken as a native tongue by the Bonaz community in northeastern Bangladesh.
+It has a significant presence in eastern countries, such as Thailand and Indonesia, mainly brought by the sadhaba, ancient traders from Odisha who carried the language along with the culture during the old-day trading, and in western countries such as the United States, Canada, Australia and England.
+The language has also spread to Burma, Malaysia, Fiji, Mauritius, Bangladesh, Sri Lanka and Middle East countries.

+Odia place names

+Odia place names are present across Odisha, Northern Andhra, South Bengal, South Jharkhand and Chattisgarh.

+Odia street names usually end with -sahi, -pada, -nagar, -vihar/bihar.
+Examples include Nua-sahi, Madanmohan-pada, Nehru-nagar, Vani-vihar.